Bonner Bolton And Sharna ‘Thankful’ After Week 2, Love Game Just For Show?

 Although there does seem to be an incredible amount of chemistry between Bonner Bolton and Sharna Burgess, the two haven’t been very forthcoming about their rumored romance.
 They have dropped plenty of hints and have managed to stay coy when asked, but it’s clear that these two are using these rumors to their advantage.

 Bonner Bolton and Sharna Burgess sparked curiosity before the current season of Dancing With The Stars even started.
-Since they are both single and both good looking, it’s only natural for people to “ship” them.
+Since they are both single and good looking, it’s only natural for people to “ship” them.
 And if for some reason, you missed their connection in Week 1’s Cha-Cha, we’re positive that you noticed it last night.
 In fact, it was subtly brought up by the judges and by host Erin Andrews before #TeamDenimnDiamonds received their scores (29/40).

 It seems obvious that Bonner Bolton and Sharna Burgess are letting these rumors run wild because they can use the attention for their benefit.
 If people think they could be dating or want them to date, it could inspire viewers to vote, thus keeping the two on the show week after week.
 It’s definitely something that’s beneficial for these Dancing With The Stars couples, especially in the first few weeks of the show while the kinks and jitters are worked out.

 And while you might think that Bonner and Sharna are only turning up the heat in front of the cameras, you’d be mistaken.
 The duo has been posting some very sweet things on their respective social media accounts.
-Not only have their captions been very sweet but the photos themselves
+Not only have their captions been very sweet, but the photos themselves have been as well.

 It’s been one heck of a week for @bonner_bolton and I, to be honest… kinda stressful.
 However, all the controversy aside I have to tell you… this cowboy can waltz!!!
 He tells me it’s because it reminds him of the Texas two step… so this dance is inspired by exactly that and the culture surrounding it.
 He’s worked his butt off and is on track to kill it tomorrow.
 Get ready for it loverz????????????